UFCISEMedia/hwcoe-syllabus-display/readme.txt

 1. Ensure all required plugins are installed and activated.
 2. Upload the plugin to the plugins folder.
-3. Upload the "datatables.min.css" file to the css folder.
-4. Upload the "datatables.min.js" and "hwcoesyllabi.js" files to the js folder.
-5. Activate the plugin from the Plugins dashboard.
+3. Activate the plugin from the Plugins dashboard.
-6. Go to Import/Export under the Gravity Forms Plugin.
+4. Go to Import/Export under the Gravity Forms Plugin.
-7. Import the "gravityforms-syllabi-upload.json" file.
+5. Import the "gravityforms-syllabi-upload.json" file.
-8. Go to ACF > Tools and import the "group_5cd17365c47bc.json" file.
+6. Go to ACF > Tools and import the "group_5cd17365c47bc.json" file.
-9. Paste the form shortcode on a page on your website.
+7. Paste the form shortcode on a page on your website.
-10. Paste the plugin shortcode -- [syllabi-table] -- on the page you would like to display the table.
+8. Paste the plugin shortcode -- [syllabi-table] -- on the page you would like to display the table.
-11. As syllabi entries are submitted, they will be pending approval in the Course Syllabi tab and will display in the table once you have published the entry.
+9. As syllabi entries are submitted, they will be pending approval in the Course Syllabi tab and will display in the table once you have published the entry.

 == Required Plugins ==